partizanos/karma/docs/intro/01-installation.md

 $ ./node_modules/karma/bin/karma start
 ```

 ## Commandline Interface
 Typing `./node_modules/karma/bin/karma start` sucks and so you might find it useful to install `karma-cli` globally.

 ```bash
 $ npm install -g karma-cli
 ```

+For windows you have to add the karma as a variable in your environment:
+In command prompt type:
+set PATH=%PATH%;C:...(path depends on your OS)... \AppData\Roaming\npm

 Then, you can run Karma simply by `karma` from anywhere and it will always run the local version.